tinitiateprime/sqlserver/sqlserver-projects/pharma-company/pharma-company.md

 &copy; TINITIATE.COM

-# Pharmaceutical Manufacturing & Distribution Data Model
+# Pharma Company Data Model
 This data model supports end-to-end pharmaceutical operations: from raw material sourcing and formulation through manufacturing, quality control, inventory management, and distribution.
 - **Address**, **Supplier**, and **RawMaterial** define lookup data for vendors and inputs.
 - **Product** and **Formulation** capture the bill-of-materials for each drug.